EmilHvitfeldt/emilhvitfeldt.com/content/authors/admin/_index.md

 - Visitors
 ---

 Hello, my name is Emil Hvitfeldt.
 I’m a Research Programmer at University of Southern California.
 I love to develop and make things in R. Working on natural language processing, visualization styles, modeling techniques and general workflow problems.
-M.S. in Statistics from University of Copenhagen.